S-A-R-A/documentation/sara-web-documentation/README.md

 python manage.py loaddata manager/fixtures/initial_data.json
 ```

+If you ran the commands above, you can use a default superuser.
+See the next section and use this data:

+- username: admin
+- password: @dmin123

 ### Running

 You'll need to create a user with higher permissions, called "super user".
 To create a super user, run: